adriano-ar/pokedex/README.md

 ## Now, for the technical part:

 -   I started the app from scratch, installing and configuring the packages and dependencies I saw fit (linting and formatting tools, testing tools, typescript mandatory stuff, etc).
 I would have used Parser instead of Webpack (because it's a small app), but it sometimes gets trickier with some config.
 -   I did my own styling from scratch, using plain css (\*scss).
 There's a bit of work left there, as I still can make things better by using SASS variables for colors and font changes.
 Will leave that for later.
-Also, the app is not fully responsive, so that's something I will also add soon.
+Also, the app is not fully responsive yet, so that's something I will also add soon.
 -   I added Typescript and did some testing as well.

 I hope you guys like it!